salvador-idk/jdbc-mariadb/README.md

 # jdbc-mariadb
-project where i connect java with mariadb
+project where i connect java with mariadb p